pek-si/byc-lyzer/README.md

 Disclaimer: You should own the game before using this tool in order to minimize issues with the creator of the game, FFG (Fantasy Flight Games).

 ### Usage
 Open the web-site ([index.html](index.html)) in your favourite browser.
 I have tested it with a desktop Chromium, but it should work on other modern browsers just as well.
-Browsers on mobile devices might work too but prepare to scroll a lot.
+Browsers on mobile devices should work too but prepare to scroll a lot.

 Copy and paste the game seed into the text area *BYC Current Seed* and click *Analyze* button.
 If everything went OK, you should see the Game status, and publicly available information.
 If the game is over, also the secret information is disclosed.
 Text area *BYC Initial Seed* is used for tracking buried cards, but that feature is not yet available.